-Yeah that's the thing, I never actually tweeted it – but I don't condemn it either.
-The reality is that #KillAllMuslims was trending for a while – there are tens and thousands of Muslims being killed in the Middle East and victimised in the UK.
+Yeah, that's the thing—I never actually tweeted it.
+But I don't condemn it, either.
+The reality is that #KillAllMuslims was trending for a while—there are tens of thousands of Muslims being killed in the Middle East and victimized in the UK.
 At the moment, young Muslims, especially male Muslims, are one of the most oppressed groups because of all the racial profiling that goes around terrorism.
 We exist in a world where black men and women in the States are being brutally attacked by white police officers, who are given the authority to literally get away with murder.
-The British government and USA are ordering the deaths of hundreds of thousands of brown civilians in the Middle East, all in the name of protecting US from terrorism.
+The British government and USA are ordering the deaths of hundreds of thousands of brown civilians in the Middle East, all in the name of protecting the US from terrorism.
 Thousands of migrants and refugees are being killed by our racist borders.
 Two women a week are killed by their male partners in the UK, and one in four will be raped in their lifetime.
 That's the reality.

 So what does it mean in terms of language?

 Like when you say #FML, you aren't literally telling people to fuck your life.
 It's an expression of how somebody is feeling, not what they are telling people to do.
 It isn't a command.
 The #KillAllWhiteMen hashtag is something that a lot of people in the feminist community use to express frustration.

 Bahar Mustafa answers her critics back in May.

 What do you think the whole situation says about free speech?

 It's interesting because a lot of people have been criticizing me and the platform I represent—which is the platform of a feminist woman of color.
 They made the assumption that I was against free speech and that all feminists were against free speech, like feminazis who are ready to ban everything from 4chan to nippleslip.com—and then all of the neckbeard weirdos would be really sad.